Chelsea was diagnosed with Lafora Disease in 2005 at age 15 and lost her fight in December 2016 at the age of 26.

-Our daughter, Chelsea now nearly 23 years old, was diagnosed with Lafora Disease in 2005 at age 15.
-The ravages of this rapidly progressive and horribly degenerative disease have taken everything leaving her fully compromised both mentally and physically.
-Though, unable to communicate, care for her own basic needs, eat or compose thought, she is mostly content and and in no pain, which is a blessing.
+The ravages of this rapidly progressive and horribly degenerative disease took everything, leaving her fully compromised both mentally and physically.
+Though unable to communicate, walk, or care for her own basic needs, Chelsea was mostly content and in no pain.

-Chelsea as a young girl was a spirited and joyful child.
+Chelsea was a spirited and joyful child.
 She loved life in a big way, was bright and energetic and curious about the world around her.
 She was well known for her enthusiasm and big laugh and wanted to participate in everything.
 Her love of school and learning always made her a favorite of the teachers, even though she was much too social and chatty in class.
 She saw the world though pure and non-judgmental eyes and made friends wherever she went.
+As Lafora disease progressively took more of her from us, Chelsea remained content and would show her sweet smile to all who came in contact with her.

 Chelsea’s Hope represents HOPE for all children suffering from Lafora disease.
 As you read the diaries of our children, consider, “What if this were my child?”